KevCui/testing-toolbox/README.md

 # testing-toolbox

-A toolbox of handy scripts to help with testing, or daily hacking.
+A toolbox of handy single-file scripts to help with testing, or daily hacking.

 - List of scripts
     - :hear_no_evil: [jwtDecoder.sh](#jwtDecodersh): decode JWT token